-17.2.3 Debug Status Register (DR6)
+18.2.3 Debug Status Register (DR6)

-The debug status register (DR6) reports debug conditions that were sampled at the time the last debug exception was generated (see Figure 17-1).
+The debug status register (DR6) reports debug conditions that were sampled at the time the last debug exception was generated (see Figure 18-1).
 Updates to this register only occur when an exception is generated.
 The flags in this register show the following information:

 - B0 through B3 (breakpoint condition detected) flags (bits 0 through 3) Indicates (when set) that its associated breakpoint condition was met when a debug exception was generated.
 These flags are set if the condition described for each breakpoint by the LENn, and R/Wn flags in debug control register DR7 is true.
 They may or may not be set if the breakpoint is not enabled by the Ln or the Gn flags in register DR7.
-Therefore on a #DB, a debug handler should check only those B0-B3 bits which correspond to an enabled breakpoint. - BD (debug register access detected) flag (bit 13) Indicates that the next instruction in the instruction stream accesses one of the debug registers (DR0 through DR7).
+Therefore on a #DB, a debug handler should check only those B0-B3 bits which correspond to an enabled breakpoint. - BLD (bus-lock detected) flag (bit 11) Indicates (when clear) that the debug exception was triggered by the assertion of a bus lock when CPL > 0 and OS bus-lock detection was enabled (see Section 18.3.1.6).
+Other debug exceptions do not modify this bit.
+To avoid confusion in identifying debug exceptions, software debug-exception handlers should set bit 11 to 1 before returning.
+(Software that never enables OS bus-lock detection need not do this as DR6[11] = 1 following reset.)
+This bit is always 1 if the processor does not support OS bus-lock detection. - BD (debug register access detected) flag (bit 13) Indicates that the next instruction in the instruction stream accesses one of the debug registers (DR0 through DR7).
 This flag is enabled when the GD (general detect) flag in debug control register DR7 is set.
-See Section 17.2.4, "Debug Control Register (DR7)," for further explanation of the purpose of this flag. - BS (single step) flag (bit 14) Indicates (when set) that the debug exception was triggered by the single-step execution mode (enabled with the TF flag in the EFLAGS register).
+See Section 18.2.4, "Debug Control Register (DR7)," for further explanation of the purpose of this flag. - BS (single step) flag (bit 14) Indicates (when set) that the debug exception was triggered by the single-step execution mode (enabled with the TF flag in the EFLAGS register).
 The single-step mode is the highest-priority debug exception.
 When the BS flag is set, any of the other debug status bits also may be set. - BT (task switch) flag (bit 15) Indicates (when set) that the debug exception resulted from a task switch where the T flag (debug trap flag) in the TSS of the target task was set.
-See Section 7.2.1, "Task-State Segment (TSS)," for the format of a TSS.
-There is no flag in debug control register DR7 to enable or disable this exception; the T flag of the TSS is the only enabling flag. - RTM (restricted transactional memory) flag (bit 16) Indicates (when clear) that a debug exception (#DB) or breakpoint exception (#BP) occurred inside an RTM region while advanced debugging of RTM transactional regions was enabled (see Section 17.3.3).
+See Section 8.2.1, "Task-State Segment (TSS)," for the format of a TSS.
+There is no flag in debug control register DR7 to enable or disable this exception; the T flag of the TSS is the only enabling flag. - RTM (restricted transactional memory) flag (bit 16) Indicates (when clear) that a debug exception (#DB) or breakpoint exception (#BP) occurred inside an RTM region while advanced debugging of RTM transactional regions was enabled (see Section 18.3.3).
 This bit is set for any other debug exception (including all those that occur when advanced debugging of RTM transactional regions is not enabled).
 This bit is always 1 if the processor does not support RTM.